AghaAmin/DRLND-P2-Continuous-Control/Report.md

 ## 6. Future Work
-For the Future, D4PG, TRPO, and PPO will be implemented.
+In the Future, D4PG, TRPO, and PPO will be implemented.